SFC120-V Series

 The SFC120-V series, also known as CLI-125 series, is an electric multiple unit (EMU) manufactured by CRRC Qingdao Sifang in Qingdao, Shandong, China for the Indonesian commuter railway operator KAI Commuter.

 The EMU is planned to be operated by KAI Commuter on the Bogor and Cikarang Line.
 The first three SFC120-V series entered service on 1 June 2025 on the Bogor and Cikarang Line.

 History

-The SFC120-V series was ordered following the controversy over the import of used EMUs in 2023, which led to the cancellation of second-hand train imports from Japan.
-Through Government Funding (PMN), the government helped finance the purchase of this series.
+The SFC120-V series was ordered following the 2023 used EMU import controversy, which led to the cancellation of second-hand train imports from Japan.
+Through Government Funding (PMN), the Indonesian government helped finance the purchase of this series.

 Initially, KAI Commuter ordered only three sets of the SFC120-V series in January 2024, with the contract worth 783 billion rupiah (49.7 million USD).
 However, in July 2024, the order was increased by eight more sets.
 In total, KAI Commuter has ordered 11 sets of the SFC120-V series from CRRC Qingdao Sifang, with each set consisting of 12 cars.